enkidevs/curriculum/web/html/tables/caption.md

 Adding a clear and concise description of the table's content within the `<caption>` element is useful for helping people decide if they want to read the table or skip over it.

-When used, `<caption>` element must to be the **first** element within the `<table>` element to be valid, although using CSS it can be moved accordingly.
-The property `caption-side` can be set to `bottom` to quickly move the caption to the bottom of the table even with it added to the top of the table.
+When used, the `<caption>` element must be the **first** element within the `<table>` element to be valid, although using CSS, it can be moved accordingly.
+The property `caption-side` can be set to `bottom` to quickly move the caption to the bottom of the table even with it is added to the top of the table.

 Example: